UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_command_line.md

 The command `cd` **changes** the working **directory**.
 To use it type `cd` followed by an argument which is the path of the folder to change to.
 The path can be either 'absolute' or 'relative'.
-For example, assuming the current working directory is the user's home (`/home/miles`), to change directory to their Downloads we could do either of these:
+For example, assuming the current working directory is the user's home (`/home/seanbc`), to change directory to their examples we could do either of these:

 ```
 [seanbc@login002 ~]$ cd examples